arushriv/Neuro-Learnix-AI/README.md

 This project uses handwriting recognition to recognize the names of medicines from a doctor's prescription.
 This is done using a Convolutional Neural Network (CNN) developed using the Tensorflow Framework and OpenCV.

+• In the healthcare sector, the legibility of handwritten notes can significantly impact patient safety and the quality of care provided.
+Doctors often rely on handwritten notes for documenting patient histories, treatment plans, and prescriptions.
+However, illegible handwriting can lead to misinterpretations, medication errors, and compromised patient outcomes.

+• This project aims to develop a handwriting prediction tool leveraging Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning techniques to convert handwritten medical text into clear, legible digital text.

+• By improving the readability of handwritten documents, we can enhance communication among healthcare professionals, reduce errors, and ultimately provide better patient care.

 The project can be divided into two distinct components as follows -

 1. Handwriting Recognition Pipeline